 As a person of faith, I have always believed that all of us are – as French philosopher, Pierre Teilhard de Chardin so succinctly put it – not human beings having a spiritual experience, but rather, spiritual beings having a human experience.
 It is this duality of existence that has given rise to some of the questions that countless individuals have grappled with over the course of civilizations.

 What is my purpose in this world?
 How do I survive the harsh realities of life and attain comfort and security for myself and those who depend on me?
-How do I do all this while also abiding by lofty ideals and higher principles of justice and compassion?
+And how do I do all this while also abiding by lofty ideals and higher principles of justice and compassion?
 What does it mean to live a life that is grounded in reality and pragmatism while also honouring the nobility of the human spirit?

 If you are reading this blog, it is likely that these are questions that you too struggle with from time to time.
 That’s why this time of the year – the days spanning the Baha’i observances of Ayyam-i-Ha, the Fast and Naw-Ruz – are some of my favourite in the year.
 Continue reading